 - Improved PMS symptoms

 Your doctor may recommend a magnesium supplement if you have a high risk for deficiency.
-This often affects people who abuse alcohol, are older than age 65, take cancer or diabetes medications, or have parathyroid issues, Crohn's disease, or kidney disease.
+This often affects people who abuse alcohol, are older than 65, take cancer or diabetes medications, or have parathyroid issues, Crohn's disease, or kidney disease.

 Some studies show that a lack of magnesium can interfere with healthy sleep in babies and toddlers.
 Other research associates deficiency in this mineral with poor school performance among older children, low energy levels, muscle weakness and cramps, and difficulty focusing and concentrating.

-When you want to improve your baby's vitamin and nutrient intake, you should also consider natural supplements from Wellements.
+To improve your baby's vitamin and nutrient intake, you should also consider natural supplements from Wellements.
 From multivitamin drops to probiotics and beyond, our products strive to support the well-being of our tiniest family members.